Security

 Reporting Security Issues

-If you discover a security vulnerability in Mulu Code, please report it through our contact page with the subject "Security Report."
-Please include a description of the vulnerability, steps to reproduce it, and any relevant screenshots or code samples.
-We will acknowledge receipt within 48 hours and work to address the issue as quickly as possible.
+If you discover a security vulnerability, please report it through our contact page with the subject "Security Report."
+We will acknowledge receipt within 48 hours.